gumaerc-testorg/18.735-fall-2009/content/pages/readings.md

 Required Readings
 -----------------

 In order to prepare for class, students are required to read selections from the course notes.
-These readings can be found on the [lecture notes]({{< baseurl >}}/pages/lecture-notes) page.
+These readings can be found on the {{% resource_link b21a9eee-3362-fb41-c649-05a62d19e975 "lecture notes" %}} page.

 {{< tableopen >}}
 {{< theadopen >}}